NESCent/TraitDB/README.md

 At the upload stage, the user can get information about the Import Config, or download a template CSV file that conforms to it.

+## Community

+For contributing to TraitDB (patches, feature requests, bugs), please see [CONTRIBUTING.md](CONTRIBUTING.md).
+For support requests, please create an issue.

 ## License

 TraitDB is open source under the [MIT License](http://opensource.org/licenses/MIT).
 See [LICENSE.txt](LICENSE.txt) for more information.